-- i.
-Members will, to the extent possible, implement the International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries (IPOA-Seabirds), the International Plan of Action for the Conservation and Management of Sharks (IPOA-Sharks), and the FAO Guidelines to reduce sea turtle mortality in fishing operations (FAO-Sea turtles), if they have not already done so. - ii.
-Members will comply with all current binding and recommendatory measures aimed at the protection of ecologically related species, including seabirds, sea turtles and sharks, from fishing, which are adopted from time to time: - by the Indian Ocean Tuna Commission, when fishing in its Convention area, and - by the Western and Central Pacific Fisheries Commission, when fishing in its Convention area - o irrespective of whether the Member concerned is a member of the relevant Commission or otherwise cooperates with it. - iii.
-Members will collect and report data on ecologically related species to the Extended Commission and/or its subsidiary bodies as appropriate, including the Ecologically Related Species Working Group.
-Further, the undertaking described in paragraph "ii." will include a commitment to comply with measures adopted by the Indian Ocean Tuna Commission and the Western and Central Pacific Fisheries Commission on the collection and reporting of data in relation to ecologically related species.
+5.2 Recommendation on Ecologically Related Species Obligations Minimum performance requirements i.
+Members will, to the extent possible, implement the International Although ERS obligations (5.2) are not legally binding, Members are Plan of Action for Reducing Incidental Catches of Seabirds in expected to comply with them.
+Hence it is useful to have minimum Longline Fisheries (IPOA-Seabirds), the International Plan of Action performance requirements, as set out below. for the Conservation and Management of Sharks (IPOA-Sharks), 1.
+Operating systems and processes established to: and the FAO Guidelines to reduce sea turtle mortality in fishing a. implement the IPOA-Seabirds; operations (FAO-Sea turtles), if they have not already done so. b. implement the IPOA-Sharks; ii.
+Members will comply with all current binding and c. implement the FAO-Sea turtles guidelines; recommendatory measures aimed at the protection of ecologically d. comply with measures to protect ecologically related species related species, including seabirds, sea turtles and sharks, from (including seabirds, sea turtles and sharks) set by the IOTC and fishing, which are adopted from time to time: the WCPFC when fishing in their Convention areas; • by the Indian Ocean Tuna Commission, when fishing in its e. specify data to be collected on incidental catch and mortality Convention area, and of seabirds, sea turtles and sharks, including any data by the Western and Central Pacific Fisheries Commission, requirements adopted by the IOTC or WCPFC for incidental when fishing in its Convention area catch while fishing in their Convention areas; • irrespective of whether the Member concerned is a member of f. require data to be reported to: the relevant Commission or otherwise cooperates with it. i.
+Extended Commission and Ecologically Related Species iii.
+Members will collect and report data on ecologically related Working Group and species to the Extended Commission and/or its subsidiary bodies as ii.
+IOTC or WCPFC where SBT fishing occurs in their appropriate, including the Ecologically Related Species Working Convention areas.
+Group.
+Further, the undertaking described in paragraph "ii." will 2.
+Operating systems and processes applied to: include a commitment to comply with measures adopted by the a. monitor incidental mortality of seabirds, sharks and sea Indian Ocean Tuna Commission and the Western and Central turtles; Pacific Fisheries Commission on the collection and reporting of b. ensure data is collected and reported. data in relation to ecologically related species.